MUSEKG: A Knowledge Graph Over Museum Collections: System Components

 \subsection{Knowledge Graph Constructor}

-We start with the source data and how \system\ constructs a KG from such data.
+We start with the source data and explain how \system\ constructs a KG from such data.

-\textbf{Source Data\footnote{We acknowledge the MDHS Museums, Faculty of Medicine, Dentistry and Health Sciences, University of Melbourne, for providing access to the data used in this study.}.} \system\ is built upon a museum collection dataset $\mathcal{D}$ composed of collections owned by The University of Melbourne, in the form of JSON records.
+\textbf{Source Data.} \system\ is built upon a museum collection dataset $\mathcal{D}$ composed of collections owned by The University of Melbourne, in the form of JSON records.
+Each record in $\mathcal{D}$ contains: (i) object metadata (e.g., title, material description, accession number, and various dates such as production and acquisition dates) and (ii) relational fields that reference people, organisations, related objects, and media-derived labels (e.g., image labels from object photographs).
 Our methodology can be easily \emph{extended} to datasets following similar formats.
-Each record in $\mathcal{D}$ contains: (i) object metadata (e.g., title, material description, accession number, and various dates such as production and acquisition dates) and (ii) relational fields that reference people, organisations, related objects, and media-derived labels (e.g., image labels from object photographs).
 Table \ref{tab:dataset_stats} summarises dataset statistics.